nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

    2. Incorrect inputs to try: `shortlist x` (where x is any string input) <br>
       Expected: Message stating usage of invalid command. `shortlist` command does not need any parameters.

 <div style="page-break-after: always;"></div>

-### Sorting results by price

-   1. Test case: `sort asc` to display unit(s) in ascending order of price <br>
-      Expected: Units from search results are sorted from lowest to highest price.

-   2. Test case: `sort desc` to display unit(s) in descending order of price <br>
-      Expected: Units from search results are sorted from highest to lowest price.

-   3. Incorrect inputs to try: `sort` <br>
-      Expected: Message stating that this is an invalid command, followed by a positive example.

-   4. Incorrect inputs to try: `sort asc` or `sort desc` without executing `find` successfully <br>
-      Expected: Message to inform user to perform unit search first.

-<div style="page-break-after: always;"></div>